Turtle Island Reads returns Wednesday with a live public event shining a spotlight on Indigenous Canadian authors and their stories.

 "I'd never seen my own experience reflected in a book before."

-Now, Rice — a member of the Wasauksing First Nation near Perry Sound, Ontario — can count himself among those authors.
+Now, Rice — a member of the Wasauksing First Nation near Parry Sound, Ontario — can count himself among those authors.
 His first novel Legacy came out in 2014 and explores how an Indigenous family responds to tragedy.

 In 2011, he published a book of short stories, Midnight Sweatlodge, that reflects on the experience of growing up Indigenous in Canada.